 With the passing of the autumnal equinox yesterday, the calendar officially turns from Summer to Fall, as is customary this time of year.
 And so even as we continue to perspire we begin to consider, faintly, the possibility, of open windows, long sleeves, and–dare we think it–sweaters and jackets.

 On the strength of a cold winter followed by epic spring rainfall, experts and common folk alike had predicted a mild summer.
 But the climate gods had other ideas, so the summer that was supposed to happen did not.
 The rains, so generous in late spring, came to an abrupt halt, as though the tap had simply been turned off, and there followed many unbroken weeks of unrelenting, historic dry, which have yet to end as of this writing.
 By August the gains of spring had been all but erased, and we were once again fully in the grip of drought.
-The parched earth baked under a withering sun, and the mercury soared above a hundred for days on end.
+The parched earth baked under a withering sun, and the mercury soared for days on end.

 The turn was late this year.
 As everyone knows, Autumn begins every year on September 21.
 Except that it doesn’t.
-Tugged this way and that by countless tendrils of gravity both slender and stout reaching to the stars and beyond, the Earth never traces twice exactly the same path in its journey about the sun.
+Tugged this way and that by countless tendrils of gravity, slender and stout, reaching to the stars and beyond, the Earth never traces twice exactly the same path in its journey about the sun.
 Our planet also wobbles a bit as it rotates.
 And so the sun stands exactly vertically above the Earth’s equator at a different measured moment every seasonal cycle.
 And there is something of a paradox in this because our calendars and our clocks both derive from the sun’s apparent motion, whose stubborn imprecision has caused no end of vexation for those wishing to keep close track of this thing we call “time.”

 The solar zenith will cross the planet’s midline again, of course, in six months give or take a few hours, tracking in the other direction as it shuttles endlessly between twenty three point five north latitude and twenty three point five south.
 And as this reliable solar cycle defines the seasons, it also defines in ways both large and small the rhythms of life for this planet’s inhabitants.